scalacenter/scala-advent-of-code/docs/2024/puzzles/day05.md

     .flatten.groupMap(_._1)(_._2)
 ```

-The `relevantRules` are only those that only use the nodes from `update`, and the `prevsMap` is a map from a node to its incoming edges.
+The `relevantRules` are only those that only use the nodes from `update`, and the `prevsMap` is a map from a node to its direct predecessors.

 Then, we start with nodes that have no incoming edges and run a BFS to fix the ordering: